Updates (October 2025 to December 2025)

 Block the traffic if it is confirmed as malicious bot activity.

-These options ensure flexibility in bot mitigation, allowing teams to tailor their response strategies based on real-time insights.
-For example, if an endpoint is frequently targeted by credential stuffing attacks, an administrator might choose to monitor traffic initially, gathering more data before moving to a full block.
+These options ensure flexibility in bot mitigation, allowing teams to tailor their response strategies based on real-time insights and data.
+For example, if credential stuffing attacks frequently target an endpoint, an administrator might choose to monitor traffic initially, gathering more data before blocking the entire block.

 Best Practices for Effective Bot Mitigation